HackYourFuture/Assignments/1-JavaScript/Week3/README.md

-# Homework Javascript Week 3
+# Assignment Javascript Week 3

 ## Exercises

-The homework for this week can be found in the `homework` folder.
+The assignment for this week can be found in the `assignment` folder.

 > In this week we will be using a test library called [Jest](https://jestjs.io/) rather than using plain vanilla JavaScript as we did last week.
 >